Data Processing Agreement

 2.4.1 Transmission

-• If not deactivated, all prompts and files are cleansed of personal data before being transferred to the LLM provider
+• Unless deactivated by the customer, all prompts and files are cleansed of personal data by our privacy filter prior to transmission to the LLM provider (placeholder replacement).

-• Non-public services are secured by a firewall within the cloud infrastructure
+• Non-public services are secured within the cloud infrastructure via Network Security Groups (NSGs) and Private Endpoints.

 2.4.2 Data Carrier